KelvinFerreiras/Online-ML-Iris-Classifier/README.md

 Requests are sent through a HTTP Web Action to a python Cloud Function (Apache OpenWisk), which processes the inputs, obtain a output class using a live IBM Watson Machine Learning model and retuns the results in JSON format.

 The ML model was trained using both discrete and numerical data from R.A Fisher's Iris Plants Database.
-The model takes infomation of the size of the plant's sepals and petals as input.
+The model takes infomation of the size of the plant's sepals and petals in centimeters as input.
 Then, it returns a string with the class of the plant.

 ## Discrete Input Format